Throughout our history, the commitment of our member institutions has been a unique and defining asset of Living Cities.

 She happily calls the Washington, DC region home with her Jack Russell Terrier Mix, Dolly.
 In her spare time, she serves on the Capital Pride Board of Directors and volunteers with First Tee of Greater Washington.

 Prior to joining Living Cities, Joe served as vice president for program strategy at the W.K.
-Kellogg Foundation where he designed, led and implemented strategic programming efforts to improve the lives of vulnerable children and families in the Foundation’s priority places.
-As senior program officer at the Bill & Melinda Gates Foundation in Washington, D.C., he led state policy advocacy within a subset of priority Northeast and Mid-South states, as well as civil rights and equity work.
-He also served as a staff attorney at the Youth Law Center in Washington, where he advocated and litigated nationally to reduce disproportionate minority confinement and addressed conditions within the juvenile justice system.
+Kellogg Foundation and led strategic programming efforts to improve the lives of vulnerable children and families in the Foundation’s priority places.
+As senior program officer at the Bill & Melinda Gates Foundation in Washington, D.C., Joe led state policy advocacy Northeast, Midwest, and Mid-South states.
+Joe also helped the Gates Foundation innovate in its support for civil rights and equity advocacy organizations.
+Prior to philanthropy, Joe represented the interests of children in the Juvenile Justice and Dependency Care systems served as a staff attorney at the Youth Law Center in Washington, DC.
+Served as the founding director of the National HIRE Network, and CEO & General Counsel for STRIVE NY.

-Joe received a Bachelor of Science from Cornell University’s New York State School of Industrial & Labor Relations.
-He holds a Juris Doctor from New York University School of Law.
+Joe received a Bachelor of Science from Cornell University’s New York State School of Industrial & Labor Relations, a Juris Doctor from New York University School of Law, a Master of Public Administration from the NYU Robert F. Wagner School of Public Service, and a Doctor of Humane Letters from Livingstone College.

 As Chief of Staff, Valerie works directly with the CEO, Executive team members and departmental leaders to determine and prioritize business strategies to ensure alignment and effective communication across the organization.